-- To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended December 2017 together with the Auditor's Report thereon.
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2018 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To declare a Final Dividend of 4.5 cents per ordinary share (tax-exempt one-tier) for the financial year ended 31 December 2017 (2016: 6.0 cents).
+To declare a Final Dividend of 5.0 cents per ordinary share (tax exempt one-tier) for the financial year ended 31 December 2018 (2017: 4.5 cents).
 (Resolution 2) - 3.
-To approve the Directors' fees of \$730,833 for the financial year ended 31 December 2017 (2016: \$695,000).
+To approve the Directors' fees of S\$693,962/- for the financial year ended 31 December 2018 (2017: S\$730,833/-).
 (Resolution 3) - 4.
-To re-elect the following Directors who retire by rotation under Regulation 91 of the Company's Constitution: - (i) Mr Khoo Boo Hor (Resolution 4)
+To re-elect the following Directors who retire by rotation under Regulation 91 of the Company's Constitution: - (i) Mr Koh Boon Hwee (Resolution 4) - [Subject to his re-election, Mr Koh Boon Hwee shall remain as the Non-Executive Chairman of the Company.] - (ii) Mr Gabriel Teo Chen Thye

-(Subject to his re-election, Mr Khoo Boo Hor shall remain as the Chief Executive Officer of the Company.) - (ii) Mr Kaka Singh (Resolution 5)
+(Resolution 5)

-(Subject to his re-election, Mr Kaka Singh shall remain as the Chairman of the Audit and Risk Committee and a member of the Nominating Committee.
-He is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST.)
+[Subject to his re-election, Mr Gabriel Teo shall remain as a member of the Audit & Risk Committee and the Chairman of the Nominating Committee.
+He is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of Singapore Exchange Securities Trading Ltd ("SGX-ST").]

-- 5. To re-elect the following Director who retires under Regulation 97 of the Company's Constitution: - (i) Mrs Eileen Tay-Tan Bee Kiew
+- 5. To re-elect the following Director who retires under Regulation 97 of the Company's Constitution: - (i) Mr Loke Wai San (Resolution 6)

-(Resolution 6)
+[Subject to his re-election, Mr Loke Wai San shall remain as a member of the Remuneration Committee.
+He is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST.]

-- (Subject to her re-election, Mrs Eileen Tay-Tan Bee Kiew shall remain as a member of the Remuneration Committee.
-She is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST.) - 6.
-To re-appoint Ernst & Young LLP as Auditor of the Company and to authorise the Directors to fix their remuneration.
+6. To re-appoint Ernst & Young LLP as Auditors of the Company and to authorise the Directors to fix their remuneration.
 (Resolution 7)